Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Effective source in the frequency domain

 \subsubsection{Mode decomposition}

-We now proceed with the decomposition of our coordinate expansion into tensor spherical harmonic modes.
+We now proceed with the decomposition of our coordinate expansion into tensor spherical-harmonic modes.
 For this, we must evaluate the integrals of the singular field against the tensor spherical harmonics,

 For the circular orbit case we are considering here, the explicit form for the integrand for each $i={1,\ldots,10}$ field is given in Table~\ref{table:puncture-integrands}.